DIDSR/calzone/paper/paper.md

 A slope >1 indicates overconfidence at high probabilities and underconfidence at low probabilities, while a slope <1 indicates the opposite.
 A positive intercept indicates general overconfidence.
 Even with ideal slope and intercept, non-linear miscalibration may still exist.

 ### Integrated calibration index (ICI)
-The Integrated Calibration Index (ICI) measures the average deviation between predicted and true probabilities using curve smoothing techniques [@ICI_austin].
+The integrated calibration index (ICI) measures the average deviation between predicted and true probabilities using curve smoothing techniques [@ICI_austin].
 It is calculated as:
 $$
 \text{ICI} = \frac{1}{n}\sum_{i=1}^{n} |f(p_i)-p_i|
 $$